2024 Washington Spirit season: Hirings

-Summary

-In 2024, the Washington Spirit had a strong season, finishing second in the NWSL regular season with 18 wins, 2 draws, and 6 losses.
-After parting ways with head coach Mark Parsons, they hired Jonatan Giráldez, former manager of FC Barcelona Femení, to lead the team.
-The Spirit made it to the playoffs, defeating Bay FC in the quarterfinals and NJ/NY Gotham FC in the semifinals, but lost 1-0 to Orlando Pride in the final.
-They also competed in the NWSL x Liga MX Femenil Summer Cup but finished last in their group.
-Notable players like Aubrey Kingsbury, Trinity Rodman, and Ashley Hatch remained key contributors, and the team added new talent through the 2024 NWSL Draft.

 Stadium and facilities

 The Spirit continued to play in Audi Field, their full-time home since the team's 2022 season, and trained at the United Performance Center in Leesburg, Virginia, a facility shared with D.C.
 United, D.C.
 United's youth academy, and Loudoun United FC.

 Broadcasting

 In addition to the league's national and international broadcast agreements, ten Spirit matches of the 2024 season aired on the regional Monumental Sports Network.